pepijnvn/dracula-pro-for-warp/INSTALL.md

 ### Download using Git

-Are you a Git user,?
+Are you a Git user?
 Download the theme and keep up to date by cloning the repo:

 ```
 git clone https://github.com/pepijnvn/dracula-pro-for-warp.git